Millard Fillmore: Second to fourth terms

 At the urging of Clay, Harrison quickly called a special session of Congress.
 With the Whigs able to organize the House for the first time, Fillmore sought the Speakership, but it went to a Clay acolyte, John White of Kentucky.
-Nevertheless, Fillmore was made chairman of the House Ways and Means Committee.
+Fillmore was made chairman of the House Ways and Means Committee.
 Harrison was expected to go along with anything Clay and other congressional Whig leaders proposed, but Harrison died on April 4, 1841.
 Vice President Tyler was elevated to the presidency; the onetime maverick Democrat soon broke with Clay over congressional proposals for a national bank to stabilize the currency, which he vetoed twice and so was expelled from the Whig Party.
 Fillmore remained on the fringes of that conflict by generally supporting the congressional Whig position, but his chief achievement as Ways and Means chairman was the Tariff of 1842.
 The existing tariff did not protect manufacturing, and part of the revenue was distributed to the states, a decision made in better times that was now depleting the Treasury.
 Fillmore prepared a bill raising tariff rates that was popular in the country, but the continuation of distribution assured Tyler's veto and much political advantage for the Whigs.
 A House committee, headed by Massachusetts's John Quincy Adams, condemned Tyler's actions.
 Fillmore prepared a second bill, now omitting distribution.
 When it reached Tyler's desk, he signed it but, in the process, offended his erstwhile Democratic allies.
 Thus Fillmore not only achieved his legislative goal but also managed to isolate Tyler politically.

-Fillmore received praise for the tariff, but in July 1842 he announced he would not seek re-election.
+Fillmore received praise for the tariff, but in July 1842, aged 42, he announced he would not seek reelection.
 The Whigs nominated him anyway, but he refused the nomination.
 Tired of Washington life and the conflict that had revolved around Tyler, Fillmore sought to return to his life and law practice in Buffalo.
-He continued to be active in the lame duck session of Congress that followed the 1842 elections and returned to Buffalo in April 1843.
+He continued to be active in the lame duck session of Congress that followed the 1842 elections and returned to Buffalo in April 1843, at age 43.
 According to his biographer, Scarry, "Fillmore concluded his Congressional career at a point when he had become a powerful figure, an able statesman at the height of his popularity."

 Weed deemed Fillmore "able in debate, wise in council, and inflexible in his political sentiments".